yuanshunning/pickit-docs/docs/documentation/picking/picking_strategies.rst

 between the Z axis of your pick frame and the Z axis of your reference frame.
 If an object is tilted more than the maximum specified angle, the object will be labeled as unpickable and not sent to the robot.
-In the Pick-it web interface, unpickable objects are displayed orange in the Objects view and the  `detection grid <https://support.pickit3d.com/article/57-the-pick-it-detection-grid>`__.
+In the Pickit web interface, unpickable objects are displayed orange in the Objects view and the  `detection grid <https://support.pickit3d.com/article/57-the-pick-it-detection-grid>`__.